jasonnnnli/barcode-reader-docs/programming/features/read-deformed-barcodes.md

 Multiple modes can also be set at the same time.
 For example, if DRM_SKIP and DRM_GENERAL are configured at the same time:

 - The anti-deformation will not be enabled in the first round of barcode decoding
-- If the decoded barcode results doesn't reach the number of `expectedBarcodeCount`, the anti-deformation will be enabled in the second round of barcode decoding.
+- If the decoded barcode results don't reach the number of `expectedBarcodeCount`, the anti-deformation will be enabled in the second round of barcode decoding.

-If `DRM_GENERAL` of `DeformationResistingModes` still can't fullfil your requirements, you can try the following specific modes:
+If `DRM_GENERAL` of `DeformationResistingModes` still can't fulfill your requirements, you can try the following specific modes:

 - `DRM_BROAD_WARP`: Resists deformation when the barcode is warped gently.
 - `DRM_LOCAL_REFERENCE`: Resists deformation for barcodes with minor deformation in local modules.